jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 and most popular music does things differently.

 Why doesn't the "blues scale" actually sound like playing the Blues?
-Because it's an oversimplified description of a style of music that uses tones from outside euroclassical tonality.
+Because the Blues uses tones from outside euroclassical tonality.

 This book tries to sustain a broader perspective, in the hope that it both clarifies the material